paniniCakes/gt/README.md

 # GT

- Collection of game thory projects.
+ Collection of game thory projects and simulations.